bobdub/swarm-space/docs/ARCHITECTURE.md

 - **Dispute Resolution Messages:**
   - Nodes detecting inconsistency emit `registry_dispute` gossip frames summarizing competing leaf hashes, associated proofs, and their observed endorsements.
   - Receivers replay the proofs against their own state; if mismatch persists, they trigger a delta sync from multiple neighbors to triangulate the authoritative branch.

+#### Deterministic Resolution Order & DAO Escalation

+Conflicting registry events resolve through a deterministic ladder so peers converge before invoking social governance:

+1. **Protocol Validity:** Reject any event that fails signature, PoW, or staking verification.
+Invalid events never enter higher stages.
+2. **Nonce & Timestamp Ordering:** Prefer the event with the highest nonce.
+If nonce matches, prefer the lower timestamp within the allowable drift window.
+3. **Economic Weight:** Compare bonded stake; higher effective stake (amount × remaining lock duration) wins.
+If equal, compare cumulative PoW difficulty.
+4. **Quorum Observation:** Accept the event whose inclusion proof has endorsements from ≥⅔ of trusted peers.
+Nodes cache endorsement tallies per event hash.
+5. **Local Determinism:** If steps 1–4 tie, derive a hash over `{event_hash, latest_root_hash, governance_epoch}` and select the lexicographically smaller digest so every peer lands on the same tentative outcome.
+6. **DAO Escalation:** Peers flag the disputed username in the governance queue and broadcast a `dao_vote_request` frame containing competing proofs and the deterministic tie-break digest.
+The DAO opens a 24-hour voting window where token- or reputation-weighted members ratify one event or mandate a rerun with raised thresholds.
+DAO decisions are signed as governance directives for replay safety.

+Nodes cache DAO resolutions as signed governance directives.
+During sync, peers apply directives before replaying pending disputes to avoid re-litigating settled cases.

+#### Monitoring & Alerting Hooks

+Swarm tooling instruments dispute-handling and registration pipelines with observable signals so operators can intervene before abuse cascades:

+- **Registration Flood Detection:** Emit a `registry_alert` when a device submits more than 10 failed attempts in 15 minutes or when global failure counts breach 200 per hour.
+Alerts recommend temporarily raising PoW difficulty.
+- **Stake Abuse Watch:** Trigger `stake_anomaly` when stake releases for a handle occur within 10% of the minimum lock duration for three consecutive cycles, signalling potential stake cycling to monopolize names.
+- **Consensus Drift:** Fire `quorum_stall` when a namespace stays in read-only mode longer than 6 hours.
+Tooling suggests initiating DAO escalation ahead of the 24-hour window.
+- **DAO Vote Integrity:** Emit `dao_audit_required` if fewer than 40% of eligible governors participate in a vote or if vote receipts fail signature validation.
+- **Telemetry Export:** All alerts append structured metadata `{event_hash, peer_id, timestamp, governance_epoch}` and stream to local dashboards or optional webhooks so autonomous agents can apply remediation policies.

 ---